sericson0/TigerTango/README.md

 > [!WARNING]
 > Enabling lyrics will display any comments in your track comments metadatdata area

+The lyrics text can have 13 rows, 16 rows for medium text, and 18 rows for large text (numbers may vary by a row or two depending on skin streatching).
+For some songs, this means that you will have to combine multiple short rows of lyrics onto a single row.

+While there is no automatic way to project both lyrics and translations, you can add translations by including them as a second column.
+For example:

+letra fila uno    lyrics line one fila dos ...      line two ... fila tres ...     line three .....

+> [!NOTE]
+> If you are adding both lyrics and translations, it will likely display best if you toggle the left justification in the video options menue so that the lines to keep the columns aligned.

 ## Troubleshooting
 Here are a few common issues along with troubleshooting steps